 While there is nothing specific to be done as everyone’s health conditions vary, a good heart pumping workout to really get your body going would be best.
-Personally, a good weight lifting session with a barbell and resistance bands (click the link for amazon resistance bands) is more than enough for me.
+Personally, a good weight lifting session with a barbell and resistance bands more than enough for me.
 I found one of the best ways to increase my metabolism, was to lift moderate to heavy weights and resistance bands at the same time.

 As I’ve stated in another article on at-home workouts, resistance bands are great anywhere, anytime.

 I usually incorporate them into my kicker workouts, and leg workouts for kickers.
 If you’re interested in either football kicker workouts, or football kicker stretches, check out the links respectively.

 Sometimes if I’m feeling really wild, I’ll attach them to the waves I’m already Lifting for additional resistance.
 But that’s me.
 If you want to do 20 minutes of yoga, by all means go for it.
 If you like to run, go on a 20-minute run.
 The point is, everyone’s morning routine is different and find what you’re comfortable with, and push yourself!
 Just be safe.